italopguimaraes/Artificial-Intelligence-Nanodegree/Project 4 - Build a Sign Language Recognizer/README.md

 ### Run

-In a terminal or command window, navigate to the top-level project directory `AIND_recognizer/` (that contains this README) and run one of the following command:
+In a terminal or command window, navigate to the top-level project directory `Project 4 - Build a Sign Language Recognizer/` (that contains this README) and run one of the following command:

 `jupyter notebook asl_recognizer.ipynb`